 - Meteor velocity: 66.9 km/s

 Of all the meteor showers that have Halley’s Comet as the parent body, the Orionids is by far the richest.
-The Orionids sometimes deliver up to 70 meteors per hour during the peak period, which usually occurs over roughly a week during the second half of October.
+The Orionid meteor shower sometimes delivers up to 70 meteors per hour during the peak period, which usually occurs over roughly a week during the second half of October.
 The Orionids’ radiant lies at a point between the constellations Orion and Gemini.